 CranioSacral Therapy History: CranioSacral Therapy is a gentle form of bodywork using no more than 5 grams of pressure to release muscle tension and restrictions throughout the body.
 It was developed by John E. Upledger D.O. and is based in Osteopathic Medicine's Manual Cranial Techniques.
 Osteopathic Medicine originates in Shawnee and Cherokee traditional medicine and bodywork.
 If you are interested in learning more about the history of Osteopathic Medicine I recommend this article by Nina Renfrew.

 So if it's not massage and it's not chiropractic what exactly are you doing if you're not massaging or putting bones back in alignment?
 So what CranioSacral Therapist are is excellent listeners.
-It's our job to spend time getting to know your body by listening to the subtle movements in the bones of your skull created by the Cerebral Spinal Fluid pulse and encourage, very gently, self correcting movements so the body can continue to self correct on it's own outside of a session.
+It's our job to spend time getting to know your body by listening to the subtle movements in the bones of your skull created by the cerebrospinal fluid rhythm and encourage, very gently, self correcting movements so the body can continue to self correct on it's own outside of a session.
 In addition to this it is our job to act as facilitators in helping unwind tensions in the body using a variety of CST techniques.
 So each time you come in for an appointment you and your body are getting a completely unique treatment that is tailored exactly to what you and your body need on that day.

 What to Expect During and After a Session: When you come in for a CST session we'll start with a review of your intake form before getting you on the table.
 During your session you'll be asked to remain clothed and you can take your shoes off (you can even leave them on if you want).
 Once you're on the table we'll begin with a full body evaluation starting at the feet and working up to your head.
 After the evaluation is complete we'll begin treatment with some tissues releases that are designed to allow for better fluid movement through the entire body.